 The condition of the piped drinking water supply network has been largely assessed.
-This amounts to between 92% and 100% of the asset (having been assessed) depending on asset type.
-The results of the assessment are shown below in Table 3.2.
-Between 6% and 17% falls into the poor or very poor category depending on the different asset types.
+This amounts to between 92 percent and 100 percent of the asset (having been assessed) depending on asset type.
+The results of the assessment are shown below in table 3.2.
+Between six percent and 17 percent falls into the poor or very poor category depending on the different asset types.